Skip to main content

 }

-This option is good if you want to discover resources in all member accounts without the need to specify individual Account IDs.
+This option is good if you want to discover resources in all member accounts without specifying individual Account IDs.

-Note: This requires the associated Remote Collector or Main Appliance to be deployed within the organization's root (management) account.
+This requires the associated Remote Collector or Main Appliance to be deployed within the organization's root (management) account.
+See Setting Up Dynamic Account Discovery Roles for more details.

 Example IAM Policy